Kenny MacAskill: Pan Am Flight 103

 On 19 August 2009, MacAskill rejected an application by Libya to transfer to their custody Abdelbaset al-Megrahi, convicted of the Pan Am Flight 103 bomb that killed 270 people, acknowledging that "the American families and Government had an expectation or were led to believe that there would be no prisoner transfer."
 The following day, on 20 August, MacAskill authorised al-Megrahi's release on compassionate grounds.
 Megrahi had served 8½ years of a life sentence, but had developed terminal prostate cancer.
 The Justice Secretary has discretionary authority to order such a release, and MacAskill took sole responsibility for the decision.
 Megrahi died on 20 May 2012.

 In the United States, where 180 of the 270 victims came from, the decision met with broad hostility.
 Political figures including President Barack Obama and Secretary of State Hillary Clinton spoke out against it, and families of the victims expressed indignation over the decision.
 FBI director Robert Mueller, who had been a lead investigator in the 1988 bombing, wrote a highly critical open letter to MacAskill.
 Former Labour First Minister Henry McLeish was critical of Mueller's attack on the decision.

 In Britain, reaction was divided.
 Scottish Labour leader Iain Gray, former First Minister Jack McConnell, and former Scottish Office minister Brian Wilson criticised the decision, while Scottish First Minister Alex Salmond, former Labour MP Tam Dalyell and former British ambassador to Libya Richard Dalton publicly supported it.
 Ian Galloway and Mario Conti, representatives of the Church of Scotland and the Roman Catholic Church respectively, also spoke in favour of the release.

 John Mosey, a priest who lost a daughter on Pan Am Flight 103, expressed his disappointment that halting Megrahi's appeal before it went to court meant that the public would never hear "this important evidence — the six separate grounds for appeal that the SCCRC felt were important enough to put forward, that could show that there's been a miscarriage of justice."
 Saif al-Islam Gaddafi reiterated his belief in Megrahi's innocence commenting that the Justice Secretary had "made the right decision" and that history would prove this to be the case.
 A letter in support of MacAskill's decision was sent to the Scottish Government on behalf of former South African President Nelson Mandela.

 The Scottish Parliament was recalled from its summer break, for the third time since its creation, to receive a statement from and question MacAskill.
 The opposition parties in the Scottish Parliament passed amendments criticising the decision and the way it was made, but no motions of confidence in MacAskill or the Scottish Government were tabled.

 After MacAskill won re-election to the Scottish Parliament in 2011, an SNP supporter said that the decision had been mentioned by very few voters during the election campaign.

+MacAskill stood down from the Scottish Parliament at the 2016 election.